Liquified Natural Gas (LNG) Growth

 VICTREX CT polymers for cryogenic environments

 VICTREX CT polymers offer processors and end-users a tailor-made solution to address the challenges of low-temperature environments.
 Victrex sealing material solutions are designed and tested for performance in cryogenic environments offering more consistent and reliable sealing across a broad temperature range compared to fluoropolymers.

-Higher tensile strength coupled with lower modulus confirms more ductility across a wider range of temperatures; testing at -196°C to +150°C indicates better sealing capabilities which could also extend to higher temperatures in the range of +200°C
+Higher tensile strength coupled with comparable modulus confirms more ductility across a wider range of temperatures; testing at -196°C to +150°C indicates better sealing capabilities which could also extend to higher temperatures in the range of +200°C